Find out the skills employers in the teaching and education sector want and where you can find a job...

 For more information on entry requirements and relevant qualifications, see types of jobs.

 Work experience is vital if you wish to teach.
-You will need relevant voluntary work with children or young adults in order to get on to an initial teacher training course, or school based scheme.
-According to the Department for Education universities will expect you to have at least 10 days school experience.
+You will need relevant voluntary work with children or young adults in order to successfully apply for a teacher training course.
+According to the Department for Education you are expected to have at least 10 days school experience.
+Getting onto the school experience programme run by the National College for Teaching and Leadership can help to build your experience.

 Your university may offer mentoring schemes or options to participate in school-based work experience.
 You may need a Disclosure and Barring Service (DBS) check before you can do this and you should allow time to get this done.